 Where to eat in Liverpool with teenagers

-Frequently asked questions about Liverpool
+Frequently asked questions about Liverpool.

-In England the power plugs and sockets are of type G. The standard voltage is 230 V and the standard frequency is 50 Hz
+In England, the power plugs and sockets are of type G. The standard voltage is 230 V, and the standard frequency is 50 Hz

-Call 999 for emergencies call 101 for general enquiries
+Call 999 for emergencies, call 101 for general enquiries

-The general rule is a 10% tip although if you weren’t impressed with the service, you’re under no obligation to pay that little extra
+The general rule is a 10% tip, although if you weren’t impressed with the service, you’re under no obligation to pay that little extra.

-Yes, tap water is drinkable, If you are concerned we suggest you buy a water bottle with a filter
+Yes, tap water is drinkable.
+If you are concerned, we suggest you buy a water bottle with a filter

 Where to stay in Liverpool with teenagers

 At the top of the article, we suggested some Liverpool accommodation choices.
-If you are looking for a wider variety of choices please find below an interactive map from Booking.com for you to find your perfect stay in Liverpool.
+If you are looking for a wider variety of choices, please find below an interactive map from Booking.com to find your perfect stay in Liverpool.Booking.com

-We hope this article from us here at Wyld Family Travel has you inspired to visit Liverpool with teenagers.
-There are so many things to do in Liverpool with teenagers that will have you entertained for your families the whole stay in Liverpool.
+We hope this article from Wyld Family Travel inspires you to visit Liverpool with teenagers.
+There are so many things to do with teenagers in Liverpool that will entertain you for your families the whole stay in Liverpool.